 Opportunity to alter responses.

-No matter how motivated they are to confirm the hypothesis, Rosnow and Rosenthal (1997) reasoned that there is variability in the extent to which participants have the ability to alter the outcome-of-interest.
-Thus, they posited that demand characteristics can only produce response biases when participants can alter the outcome of interest.

-Taking the three moderators into account, Rosnow and Rosenthal (1997) posited that demand characteristics only produce response biases when participants (1) notice the cues, (2) are motivated to adjust their responses, and (3) are capable of adjusting their responses.
-This framework directly maps onto common strategies for avoiding the impact of demand characteristics, such as deception (reducing receptivity), incentivizing honest reporting (reducing motivation), and using difficult-to-control outcome measures (reducing opportunity to adjust responses).
+No matter how motivated they are to confirm the hypothesis, Rosnow and Rosenthal (1997) reasoned that there is variability in the extent to which participants have the opportunity/ability to alter the outcome-of-interest.
+Taking this third moderator into account, Rosnow and Rosenthal concluded that demand characteristics only produce response biases when participants (1) notice the cues, (2) are motivated to adjust their responses, and (3) can adjust their responses.
+This framework directly maps onto psychologists’ playbook for avoiding the impact of demand characteristics: use deception (reduce receptivity), incentivize honest reporting (reduce motivation), and/or deploy difficult-to-control outcome measures (reduce opportunity to adjust responses).

 Response bias and placebo effects.

-Over the past half century, demand characteristics have been conceptually divorced from placebo effects.
-This distinction, however, has recently been challenged by Coles, Gaertner, et al. (2022) and Corneille and Lush (2022), who argued that that demand characteristics not only have the potential to lead to response biases, but also placebo effects (Figure 1).
+Over the past half century, demand characteristics have often been conceptually divorced from placebo effects (e.g., @orne1969demand).
+Indeed, in a now classic book describing artifacts and behavioral research (Rosnow and Rosenthal, 1997), placebo effects are acknowledged as a historical precursor to research on methodological artifacts but not discussed in the context of demand characteristics.
+This conceptually separation, however, has recently been challenged by Coles, Gaertner, et al. (2022) and Corneille and Lush (2022), who argued that demand characteristics not only have the potential to lead to response biases, but also placebo effects (Figure 1).
 Consistent with this reasoning, Coles, Gaertner, et al. (2022) found that participants’ beliefs did not always match the hypothesis communicated to participants; furthermore, both the communicated hypothesis and measures of participants’ beliefs moderated the effects of posed expressions on emotion.
 Contrary to Rosnow and Rosenthal (1997), this work provides preliminary evidence that demand characteristics can produce both response biases and placebo effects.
-This means that demand characteristics can still bias responses when participants have neither the motivation nor the opportunity to adjust their responses.
+This means that demand characteristics can still bias responses when participants have neither the motivation nor the opportunity to adjust their responses—challenging the conventional playbook for avoiding the impact of this methodological artifact.

 Goals